Gearank – Music Gear Information for Live Performance or Studio

 • Affordable

-The mio is a USB Class Compliant (plug and play) bus powered MIDI interface and a low latency and affordable option for the basic single device MIDI connections.
+The mio is a USB Class Compliant (plug-and-play) bus-powered MIDI interface.
+It is a low-latency and affordable option for basic single-device MIDI connections.

-There's a free companion controller app called "iConfig" available for Windows, Mac and iOS that allows you to route and process MIDI in various ways as well as update the device firmware.
+There's a free companion controller app called "iConfig" available for Windows, Mac, and iOS that allows you to route and process MIDI in various ways and update the device firmware.

-The plug and play class compliant interface is a great choice for future-proofing your setup.
+The plug-and-play class-compliant interface is an excellent choice for future-proofing your setup.

-The iConfig software is a bit complicated but is only used for more advanced features.
-SysEx messages may cause problems as well but that goes for many MIDI interfaces.
-One other thing is that the 5ft. cable might be too short.
+The iConfig software is complicated but only used for more advanced features.
+SysEx messages may also cause problems, but that goes for many MIDI interfaces.
+Also, the 5-foot cable might need longer.

-Cons aside, the iConnectivity mio is great if you want a simple and reliable MIDI interface
+Cons aside, the iConnectivity mio is excellent if you want a simple and reliable MIDI interface.

 Specifications